 Is your host a transplant from another city, state or country?
 Homesick makes gorgeous scents that evoke the spirit of different places around the world.
 Isn’t that a lovely idea?
 There’s also nothing like a scented candle for getting rid of unpleasant cooking (or other) odors.

 If you’re looking for a gift under $10, these are a great option.
 Even if your host already has a pair of salad servers, it fun to mix it up sometimes.
 These acacia wood servers have a lovely grain and shape, and make an inexpensive gift that is sure to be appreciated.

 If you’ve been invited to someone’s house, it’s a good bet that they like to entertain, so why not give them something to help them do that?
-These small marble serving bowls look great and are perfect for everything from salt and pepper to nuts and grated cheese, or any kind of condiment.
+These small cherry wood serving bowls look great and are perfect for everything from salads and fruits to nuts and grated cheese.